dpfannenstiel/dpfannenstiel.github.io/_posts/2018-01-03-polentz-ramble.md

 ---
 layout: post
-title:  "Welcome to My Grimorum"
+title:  "Polentz Ramble"
-date:   2018-11-22 13:00:00 -0600
+date:   2018-01-03 13:00:00 -0600
-categories: soapbox culture
+categories: fiction rpg promethean
-excerpt: A brief note of welcome.
+excerpt: I've volunteered to run a Promethean game for my RPG group.
 ---
 I've volunteered to run a Promethean game for my RPG group as our regular  storyteller got a little worn out after running game for a year.
 That's rough to do.
 And the Storyteller System games is a tough rule set to keep in your head.
 I've run games before and so I was happy to do it.
 Actually, I'm certain that everyone else in the group has run, but I volunteered.